doctrine/phpcr-odm/README.md

 ## Mark a field as @Locale

-All the translatable documents (i.e. having at least one translatable field) must define a field that will hold the current locale of the node.
-This is done with the `@Locale` annotation.
-You may set a default value.
+If you annotate a field with this annotation, the current locale of the document is tracked there.
+It is populated when finding the document, updated when you call bindTranslation and also taken into account when you flush the document.

 ```php
 <?php